logzio/logzio-helm/opentelmetry/README.md

 ### Collected metrics

 The default set up uses the Prometheus receiver with the following scrape jobs:
-* Kube state metrics
 * Cadvisor: Scrapes container metrics
-* Kubernetes service endpoints: These endpoints scrape metrics from the node exporters, from any other service for which the `prometheus.io/scrape: true` annotaion is true, and from services that expose Prometheus metrics at the `/metrics` endpoint.
+* Kubernetes service endpoints: These job scrape metrics from the node exporters, Kube state metrics, from any other service for which the `prometheus.io/scrape: true` annotaion is set, and from services that expose Prometheus metrics at the `/metrics` endpoint.

 You can customize your configuration by editing the `config` section in the `values.yaml` file.